alegelos/SwiftCleanTools/README.md

 # SwiftCleanTools

-SwiftCleanTools is a robust and intuitive Swift framework packed with various utility classes and extensions designed to enhance your development productivity.
+SwiftCleanTools is a Swift framework packed with various utility protocols and extensions designed to enhance your development productivity and code clarity.

 ## Features